-In the past month or so I’ve seen out the end of the festival season where I wore a caftan and a silly hat (nobody commented much to my disappointment), seen Alan Moore do an excellent reading at Colchester Arts Centre, bought a new computer and spent ages doing all the setting up (another one?), found a hot desk in Colchester where I can work remotely with a handy café just across the road and on Thursday night I went to a truly inspirational workshop on crowd funding.
+In the past month or so I’ve seen out the end of the festival season where I wore a caftan and a silly hat (nobody commented much to my disappointment), seen Alan Moore do an excellent reading at Colchester Arts Centre, bought a new computer and spent ages doing all the setting up (another one?), found a hot desk in Colchester where I can work remotely with a handy café just across the road.

 Now those of you who are regular readers will say, wasn’t this what I said before when I reported that the video production had slowed almost to a stop?
 In June I was researching video editing applications so I could edit the frottage myself (footage, surely).

 Well I abandoned the idea of teach yourself video editing as a bad job and sought out another editor.
 That led me to a really promising filmmaker with a great website and all the impressive equipment just like the last video production people.
 (Cynics might suspect a pattern developing here.)
 So, in July I engaged the new filmmaker with all the impressive equipment.
 We organised the use of a friend’s farmhouse just outside Oxford where I began the Travelogue all those years ago.
 I even had a haircut, which I didn’t for the first day’s filming.

 In early August the new film maker turned up with his impressive equipment, proceeded to interview me, which was jolly nice and jolly nerve-wracking and, in the end, I think we got some good footage.
 We all went away with that lovely feeling of achievement just as before.
 (Cynics might suspect a pattern developing here.)

 And at that point it went a bit quiet.
 (Cynics might suspect a pattern developing here.)